lacework/csp-integrations/gcp-cfg-cli/Readme.md

 # Organization
 The script creates a service account in the specified project and grants permissions to the service account at the organization level.
 ### Requirements of the User Service Account
+These permissions take a couple of minutes to propagate.
+The user needs to wait for a few minutes before executing the script.
 Input Service Account with the following roles at the Organization Level:
 - roles/owner
 - roles/resourcemanager.organizationAdmin